 Carbon dioxide (CO2) is an odourless gas that exists naturally in the air we exhale.
 However, even a slight increase in levels has a negative impact on people, with symptoms including headaches and difficulties in concentrating.
-Using A-SENSE, you can quickly and reliably measure the air’s CO2 content in a room and use this information to regulate the ventilation in an energy-efficient way to achieve an ideal indoor climate.
+Using a CO2 transmitter, you can quickly and reliably measure the air’s CO2 content in a room and use this information to regulate the ventilation in an energy-efficient way to achieve an ideal indoor climate.

 The system is based on a CO2 transmitter 1 , which is linked directly to an air damper 2 or to an external control unit.

 If required, a PIR sensor 3 can be linked directly to the CO2 transmitter for enhanced effectiveness.
 When the PIR sensor indicates that there are people in the premises, the CO2 transmitter opens the air damper in the premises for a basic flow.
 If the CO2 level exceeds the set point, the damper is opened further in order to remove undesired CO2 from the premises.
 This means that the ventilation is maintained at the precise output required without wasting any energy.

 CO2 control technology can generate major savings in premises that are unused during parts of the day, e.g. gymnasiums.
 In such areas, full ventilation may be required when the room is in use, but only basic ventilation is needed an hour later when it is empty.
 Our CO2 transmitters have been developed by one of the world’s leading manufacturers, Sweden-based SenseAir AB.